sudheermuthyala/EKS/README.md

 # EKS
-AWS EKS Kubernetes - Masterclass | DevOps, Microservices.
+AWS EKS Kubernetes -| DevOps, Microservices.
 Below is the list of modules covered in this course.